Please call us at (204) 222-1020

 There are a variety of fireproofing products suitable for different applications on the market.
 These products have different uses and methods of application.
 As every construction projec... read more

 Thermal barrier fireproofing materials are applied to interior walls and ceilings of buildings over foam insulation.
-The products are spray applied as a pumpable slurry but dries to for... read more
+The products are spray applied as a pumpable slurry but dries to form ... read more

 Fire retardant coatings are products used to reduce flammability or improve fire endurance to provide additional time to get out of a burning building.
 These coatings also help protect th... read more

 The thermal barrier can be used as a fire protective coating in many types of buildings due to its damage resistant, humidity resistant and washable properties.
-Some of the typical appli... read more
+Some of the typical applic... read more

 Term that applies to cementitious means that the materials are mixed wet and pumped as slurry mix.
 Due its properties, cementitious fireproofing is spray applied to the substrate making i... read more

 Cementitious fireproofing is a gypsum based, spray applied fire resistive material for structural steel members and fluted decking.
-This product can provide up to four hours of fire prot... read more
+This product can provide up to four hours of fire prote... read more

 Passive fire protection is a system that delays the rate of temperature increase to steel membranes, that weaken its structural strength, in the event of a fire.
-There are several syste... read more
+There are several systems... read more

 Cementitious fireproofing can be applied to the following building components: Structural steel columns Beams Joists Trusses Floors Roof decking ... read more